AleDenshi/comfy.guide/content/server/i2p-daemon.md

     ```
 > Please note: The more characters you add to your filter, the longer the program will take to generate the address!
 Running it with `web` may only take a few seconds, but running it with `website` may take weeks!

 This command will output a new set of private keys named `private.dat`.
-Copy this file to your i2p configuration:
+Copy this file to `/var/lib/i2pd/`:

     ```sh
     cp private.dat /var/lib/i2pd/example.dat